dougalstanton/rpg/_reports/trophy-dark-no-mans-land.md

 summary: "An improvised game set on the Western Front in the Great War"
 date: 2022-03-04

-system: "Trophy Dark"
+system: trophydark
-supplements: ["Trophy Solo", "Ironsworn"]
+supplements: [trophysolo, ironsworn]

 header:
   image: "/assets/images/chris-anderson-jIlPvAiMSyk-unsplash.jpg"